DanielT000/CTFwriteups/SEETF2022/Probability.md

 A nice optimisation I found to obtain more floats is that it is always optimal to hit while our current total is less than 0.5.

 This is because:
-1) If we do not bust, we can continue playing and getting outputs, which is good.
+1) If we do not bust, we can continue playing and getting floats, which is good.
 2) If we do bust, that means that we got a float > 0.5 (because our current total was < 0.5).
-    - If we had stood instead, the dealer would have beat us using only 1 float (the same one we got).
+    - If we had stood instead, the dealer would have beat us using only 1 float (the same one we drew).
-    - This reveals the same number of outputs anyway.
+    - This reveals the same number of floats anyway.

 As such, my strategy to obtain outputs consisted of hitting until my current total was > 0.5, and then standing.